viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

    {{%expand "Click here for usb_interface troubleshooting help" %}}

-If you only have one USB device plugged into each of your boards, hopefully the `usb_interface` value you configured in the sensor config is the same for all of your machines.
+If you only have one USB device plugged into each of your boards, the `usb_interface` value you configured in the sensor config is likely (conveniently) the same for all of your machines.
 If not, you can use [fragment mods](/fleet/configure-a-fleet/#use-fragment_mods) to modify the value on any machine for which it is different:

 1. If you're not getting sensor readings from a given machine, check the path of the USB port using the same [process by which you found the first USB path](#usb-path).